 The normal volume range is 40-80 dB.
 If the volume is lower than 40 dB, and the user cannot hear any audio, check for hardware failure or whether the user’s phone is muted.

-The resolutions of video and screen sharing are additional information used mainly to analyze relayed live streaming and playback of recorded streams.
-Fluctuations in the resolution indicate that viewers watching relayed live streams via CDN, especially web users, may be experiencing issues caused by player incompatibility, such as frozen and blurry images.
+The resolutions of video and screen sharing are additional information used mainly to analyze relayed live streaming and the replay of recorded streams.
+Fluctuations in resolutions indicate that audience watching relayed live streams via CDN or replaying recorded videos, especially web users, may be experiencing player compatibility issues such as stuttering or pixelated video.

 Resolution, bitrate, and frame rate are related to each other.
 Generally, when resolution is fixed, the higher the bitrate, the clearer the image; when bitrate is fixed, the higher the resolution, the blurrier the image.
 Set resolution, bitrate, and frame rate properly to ensure good video quality.